Why integrate Devin with GitHub?

 Commit Signing

-During your repository setup, you can use Devin’s Terminal to generate a GPG key that will be used to sign commits, as per the GPG process outlined in GitHub’s docs.
-We would recommend creating a dummy GitHub account in your organization to upload the GPG key to (e.g. devin@company.com) so that you can verify which commits are coming from Devin.
+During repository setup, you can use Devin’s terminal to generate a GPG key for signing commits, following the process outlined in GitHub’s documentation.
+We recommend creating a dedicated GitHub account in your organization (e.g., [email protected]) to associate with the GPG key, making it easy to identify commits from Devin.

 Security Considerations

-Some additional information regarding Devin’s permissions in GitHub:- We recommend enabling branch protections on master to ensure checks are enforced before Devin can merge any changes.
+- Branch protection: We recommend enabling branch protection rules on your main branch to ensure all required checks pass before Devin can merge changes.

-- Devin cannot create new repos in your GitHub account.
+- Repository creation: Devin cannot create new repositories in your GitHub account.

-If you need to whitelist Devin’s services for access to your organization’s GitHub resources, please add the following IP addresses:- 100.20.50.251
+If your organization requires IP allowlisting for GitHub access, add the following IP addresses:- 100.20.50.251

 - 44.238.19.62